rh569/advent-of-code-2023/readme.md

 **--- Day 2: Cube Conundrum ---**

 Used today's puzzles to try out some of the functional features of iterators and am fairly happy with the result.
-The top-level funcitons are nice and readable.
+The top-level functions are nice and readable.
 The inner workings of the input parsing: less so.

 **--- Day 3: Gear Ratios ---**